alexeibex/alexeibex.github.io/Contracts.md

   <ul>
     <li><b>Overview:</b> Recovery to a contractor was improper where the contractor willfully abandoned the contract without justification because recovery for benefits conferred was proper only when there was justification for the deviation from the original contract.</li>
     <li><b>Facts:</b> The property owner entered into a contract with the contractor to excavate dirt.
 After partial performance, the contractor abandoned all work.
 The contractor then filed a complaint to recover the value of services rendered before the contractor abandoned performance.
 Judgment was entered in favor of the contractor.</li>
-    <li><b>Issue:</b></li>
+    <li><b>Issue:</b> Whether the lower court was correct that π can recover under unjust enrichment after materially breaching contract?</li>
     <li><b>Rule:</b> Recovery can be had for partial performance which has been beneficial only when the benefit has been appropriated by the defendant under circumstances sufficient to raise an implied promise to pay for the reasonable value of what has been received.
 There can ordinarily be no recovery where the contractor has wilfully abandoned his contract without justification.</li>
     <li><b>Conclusion:</b> On appeal, the court reversed.
-The court held that the rule permitting recovery for partial performance was only applicable where the part performance was justified.
-The court held that the contractor willfully abandoned the contract and was not entitled to recover for benefits conferred on the property owner.</li>
+The court held that the rule permitting recovery for partial performance was only applicable where the part performance was justified. **The court held that the contractor willfully abandoned the contract and was not entitled to recover for benefits conferred on the property owner**. π cannot recover.</li>
     <li><b>Notes/Concepts:</b> </li>
   </ul>

 </details>

 - <span style="color:red">**Class Discussion**</span>
+- π Employer was the injured party in posner
+  - Here π was not the "injured party"
+  - Breaching party can recover under UNJUST ENRICHMENT
+    - Digging whole is part of the job = benefit conferred
+  - ∆ cannot return services rendered here
+  - π also willfully abandoned project/job
+    - No excuse for leaving

 #### Case: *[Britton v.
 Turner](Link)*